ninjaro/yodau/readme.md

 For detailed documentation, see the [Documentation](https://ninjaro.github.io/yodau/) and for the latest coverage report, see [Coverage](https://ninjaro.github.io/yodau/cov/).

+## ACKNOWLEDGMENT

+This work started as my personal deviation from the Qt;Athon 2025 Round 2 brief Option #1, curated with Extenly.<sup><a href="#ref-15">[15]</a></sup>
+Thanks to the Qt;Athon organizers and Extenly for the prompt.
+I also thank the teammates who said “yes” to joining, but went unavailable/unreachable by the time I registered the team — the project ended up solo.

+## Conflict of Interest and Ethics

+Conflict of Interest: the author declares no financial or institutional conflicts, except a fully disclosed personal interest in the Qt;Athon 2025 prizes — a Steam Deck (512GB OLED), a 100€ Xbox gift card, and up to 4 hours of mentoring from a Qt expert, with runner-up prizes being Qt Certification Test attempts.<sup><a href="#ref-16">[16]</a></sup>
+This prize pool is the sole motivation for the project: I would rather win my Christmas shopping than do it myself.
+Ethics Statement: development and testing used a mix of self-recorded and third-party video streams.
+All rights to third-party materials remain with their respective owners; no test media is redistributed with this project.

 ## Security Policy

 Please report any security issues using GitHub's private vulnerability reporting